toolsfactory/PinManagementPlatform/Readme.md

 A dummy service for pin management to try out standard concepts and principles of microservice design in .net core.

+## Prerequisites
+This demo requires Docker Desktop and Microsoft Visual Studio Community Edition 2019 16.7 to be compiled.
+All other dependencies should automatically download when deploying the solution via docker-compose.

 ## Implemented support services
 All services are exposed on different ports of localhost via http